Master of Genetic Counselling

 Applications for Start Year Intake 2023 are now open and close on 16 September, 2022.

 As part of the application process all applicants must write a personal statement of up to 1,000 words.
 The statement should explain how the applicant meets the selection criteria, identify individual skills and qualities relevant to a career in genetic counselling and attest that it is the students own work.

-All applications should include an academic transcript and at least two and no more than three written references from relevant referees such as:
+All applications should include an academic transcript and three written references from relevant referees such as:

 b) employer/supervisor of paid work

 Referees should detail the length of time they have known the candidate and in what capacity and attest to their perception of the candidate’s ability, character and suitability for a career as a genetic counsellor.

 Please ensure each of your three referees individually complete the online Master of Genetic Counselling Referee Report.

 This is an important pre-requisite and applicants will need to demonstrate that they have studied first year biology as well as relevant second year genetics subjects.
 Academic transcripts will be reviewed and applicants invited for interview will complete a short assessment to indicate their level of understanding of basic genetic/genomic concepts.